 - 2 tablespoons extra-virgin olive oil

-- 1 ounce grated Parmigiano-Reggiano cheese and 1 ounce (30 g) sliced Parmigiano-Reggiano cheese
+- 1 ounce grated Parmigiano-Reggiano cheese and 1 ounce (30 g) sliced Parmigiano-Reggiano cheese, or more to taste

 - 1 lemon wedge